AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 Owing to great volumes of data processed in healthcare, the industry is to benefit immensely from AI.
 From treatment and operational optimization to readmission risk management—the scope of healthcare domains that AI consultants can foster through intelligent technologies is impressive.
 Medical image analysis is one of the fastest developing technologies and it’s able to improve the diagnostics outcomes significantly.
 At the same time, healthcare providers can use disease analytics to excel in predicting diseases, thus getting the opportunity to foresee them or cut their progression.

 When AI comes to the insurance area, it can foster such domains as claim management, underwriting, fraud prevention, customer services, sales, and marketing activities.
-The greatest thing about AI in insurance is that it brings automation to various resource-heavy and time-consuming processes, which allows insurers to reduce human effort while improving the insurance outcomes substantially.
+The greatest thing about AI in insurance software is that it brings automation to various resource-heavy and time-consuming processes, which allows insurers to reduce human effort while improving the insurance outcomes substantially.

 Apart from several industry-specific AI applications, there are at least two increasingly popular AI domains that will influence various spheres.
 While augmented analytics (AA) is being developed as a new paradigm of automated data preparation and sharing, robotic process automation (RPA) coupled with AI can become a new turning page in the history of autonomous systems that will likely accompany or even replace humans in a variety of business processes.